12 Stress Transformation

 𝜃 = Angle between x-axis and transformed stress being caculated [\(^\circ\), rad]

-Draw the x-axis positive going towards the right
+Draw the x-axis (positive to the right)

 Example 12.1 and Example 12.2 below illustrate the use of the stress of transformation equations.

-12.2 Principal Stresses and Max/Min Shear Stress
+12.3 Principal Stresses and Max/Min Shear Stress

 Click to expand

 It is important to note that in this section, only rotations within a two dimensional plane are being considered.
-As will be seen in Section 12.4, the principal planes and principal stresses are the same even when considering out of plane rotation of the stress element (see Figure 12.7), but the max shear stress could be different.
+As will be seen in Section 12.5, the principal planes and principal stresses are the same even when considering out of plane rotation of the stress element (see Figure 12.9), but the max shear stress could be different.
 Therefore, the max and min sheer stress as determined by the below derived equations will be referred to as the max/min in-plane shear stress.

 As we rotate the stress element and the angle θ changes, the stress changes in a predictable way.
-Figure 12.8 shows the variation of normal stress σx’ with angle θ.
+Figure 12.10 shows the variation of normal stress σx’ with angle θ.
 The principal stresses can be seen to occur at specific values of θ.
 These angles will be 90° apart from one another.
 A similar graph could be drawn for τx’y’.

-\[ \begin{aligned} & \frac{d \sigma_n}{d \theta}=-\left(\sigma_x-\sigma_y\right) \sin \left(2 \theta_p\right)+2 \tau_{x y} \cos \left(2 \theta_p\right)=0 \\ & \frac{d \tau_{n t}}{d \theta}=-\left(\sigma_x-\sigma_y\right) \cos \left(2 \theta_s\right)-2 \tau_{x y} \sin \left(2 \theta_s\right)=0 \end{aligned} \]
+\[ \begin{aligned} & \frac{d \sigma_n}{d \theta}=-\left(\sigma_x-\sigma_y\right) \sin \left(2 \theta_p\right)+2 \tau_{x y} \cos \left(2 \theta_p\right)=0 \\[10pt] & \frac{d \tau_{n t}}{d \theta}=-\left(\sigma_x-\sigma_y\right) \cos \left(2 \theta_s\right)-2 \tau_{x y} \sin \left(2 \theta_s\right)=0 \end{aligned} \]

-These equations can be rearranged to isolate Tan (2θ) on one side and subsequently used to find θp and θs values:
+These equations can be rearranged to isolate tan (2θ) on one side and subsequently used to find θp and θs values:

-\[ \boxed{\begin{aligned} \tan \left(2 \theta_p\right) & =\frac{2 \tau_{x y}}{\left(\sigma_x-\sigma_y\right)} \\ \tan \left(2 \theta_s\right) & =-\frac{\left(\sigma_x-\sigma_y\right)}{2 \tau_{x y}} \end{aligned}} \tag{12.2}\]
+\[ \boxed{\begin{aligned} \tan \left(2 \theta_p\right) & =\frac{2 \tau_{x y}}{\left(\sigma_x-\sigma_y\right)} \\[10pt] \tan \left(2 \theta_s\right) & =-\frac{\left(\sigma_x-\sigma_y\right)}{2 \tau_{x y}} \end{aligned}} \tag{12.4}\]

 𝜃p = Orientation of one of the principal planes, with respect to the x-axis [\(^\circ\), rad]